JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/The_Spirit_of_Truth.md

 > “If I do not go away, the Counselor will not come to you; but if I go, I will send him to you.”
 [John 16:7](/en/Bible/John/16#v7).
 >
 > “And I will pray the Father, and he will give you another Counselor...even the Spirit of truth...you know him, for he dwells with you, and will be in you.”
-[Joh[UB 14:16.17](/en/Bible/John/14#v16).
+[Joh 14:16.17](/en/Bible/John/14#v16).

 ### II.
 THE SPIRIT OF TRUTH COMES